Czechoslovakia–United States relations: Velvet Revolution

 In 1989 the Velvet Revolution broke out on November 17 which were demonstrations against the one-party government of the Communist Party of Czechoslovakia included students and older dissidents.
 The U.S. supported the revolution led by the efforts of the penultimate ambassador Shirley Temple.
-Temple met with students and dissidents during the protests and helped prevent a violent crackdown by Czechoslovakian authorities.
+Temple met with students and dissidents during the protests and helped prevent a violent crackdown by Czechoslovak authorities.
 She also took the unusual step of personally accompanying Václav Havel, the last president of Czechoslovakia and one of the leaders of the revolution, on his first official visit to Washington, traveling on the same plane with him.
 According to Temple, her work after the revolution shifted more to economic matters.
 But she had protested against laws that would have barred ex-communists from holding government positions and was troubled by talks of the country splitting into two countries.

 Havel visited the U.S. from February 19 to 21, 1990, meeting with George H. W. Bush on the twentieth.
 On the twenty-first Havel addressed a joint session of Congress.
 Havel would visit the U.S. two more times.
 The first was on September 30 during the U.N.
 General Assembly meeting Bush again.
 The second was from October 21 to 24, 1991 during a visit to Los Angeles giving the Tanner Lecture on Human Values at University of California, Los Angeles on the twenty-fifth.
 The last and meeting between leaders of both countries came with Prime Minister Marián Čalfa meeting with Bush on April 10, 1992.
 The only visit by an American president to Czechoslovakia was when George H. W. Bush visited Prague on November 17, 1990, to commemorate the first anniversary of the Velvet Revolution and addressed the Federal Assembly.

 A treaty concerning the reciprocal encouragement and protection of investment between the transitional state of the Czech and Slovak Federative Republic and the U.S. was signed on October 22, 1991.
 It entered into force December 19, 1992, and has continued into force with the successor states of the Czech Republic and Slovakia.

 The result of the revolution was the end of 41 years of one-party rule in Czechoslovakia and the subsequent dismantling of the command economy and conversion to a parliamentary republic.
 Ultimately leading to a transition state of the Czech and Slovak Federative Republic leading to the establishment of modern-day Czech Republic and Slovakia where relations have continued with the United States and have been very close.